-Critical Illness Insurance is designed to provide you with a large amount of tax free cash (lump sum payment as opposed to monthly income payments traditional to disability insurance policies), paid 30 days after being diagnosed with a critical illness covered within such an insurance policy.
-There are several critical illnesses covered within a traditional critical illness policy, cancer, heart attack, stroke, multiple sclerosis are but a few.
+Critical Illness Insurance is designed to provide you with a large amount of tax free cash (lump sum payment as opposed to monthly income payments traditional to disability insurance policies), paid 30 days after being diagnosed with a life altering illness covered within such an insurance policy.
+There are several critical illnesses covered within a traditional critical illness policy such as cancer, heart attack, stroke, multiple sclerosis, to name a few.
 This insurance benefit can be used in any way you choose.

 The most common uses of Critical Illness Insurance benefits are:

 - Replace lost income due to you or your spouse being off work